udacity/reactnd-project-myreads-starter/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+## Backend Server

-To simplify your development process, Udacity has provided a backend server for you to develop against.
-The provided file `BooksAPI.js` contains the methods you will need to perform necessary operations on the backend:
+To simplify your development process, we've provided a backend server for you to develop against.
+The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:

 ### `getAll()`
 * Returns a Promise which resolves to a JSON object containing a collection of book objects.